infinum/kotlin-jsonapix/README.md

 Developers can define their own custom error models to adapt to the specific requirements.

 Let's take this custom person error model as an example.
-Every custom error model must should extend the `Error` interface and have a `JsonApiXError` annotation.
+Every custom error model should extend the `Error` interface and have a `JsonApiXError` annotation set.

 ```kotlin
 @Serializable